apache/activemq-artemis/docs/user-manual/en/undelivered-messages.md

 Any such messages can then be diverted to queue(s) where they can later be perused by the system administrator for action to be taken.

-ActiveMQ's addresses can be assigned a dead letter address.
+Apache ActiveMQ's addresses can be assigned a dead letter address.
 Once the messages have been unsuccessfully delivered for a given number of attempts, they are removed from their queue and sent to the relevant dead letter address.
 These *dead letter* messages can later be consumed